top of page

 Open season | Book 40 | Published February 2025 | Read July 2025

-Book 40!
-That's no mean feat.
-Sadly, Open season is not up to the usual standard.
 The basic premise is the investigation of potential links between the murder of an aspiring actress and a previous sniper shooting, leading Detective Milo Sturgis to believe there is a vigilante on the loose.
 That's pretty much it.

+Book 40!
+That's no mean feat.
+I applaud Jonathan Kellerman for this enduring series that I have stuck with from the beginning.
+I'm here for Alex and Milo.
+Sadly, Book 40 is not up to the usual standard.
 I didn't think I would ever say this about Milo and Alex, but I didn't find Open season compelling at all.
-Strangely, the story becomes quite convoluted yet it lacks substance.
-I didn't connect with the story or the characters and the whole case slowly ambles to the finishing line rather than being its usual page-turning journey.
+The story becomes quite convoluted yet strangely lacks substance.
+I didn't connect with the story or the characters.
+The whole case slowly ambles to the finishing line rather than being its usual page-turning journey.

 I also felt like I was reading a poor imitation of the usual Milo and Alex bromance.
 If I am being honest, the last few books have felt that way.
 I gave them generous ratings out of loyalty and my love for Milo and Alex and the characters who live within their orbit.
 Book 40 has a heck of a lot of filler - more-than-usual descriptions of LA traffic, food, and the characters' clothing - and all that superfluity reduces the substance of the story.
-Overall, it feels like the series has run out of steam.

 I have written similar comments on recent reviews of the prolific Jack Reacher and Tempe Brennan forensic science series.
 I've made no secret of the guilty pleasure motivation for sticking with Reacher, but I've come to expect more from Tempe Brennan and from Milo and Alex.
-I've tapped out of the forensic science series, but I am bravely persevering with Reacher as he alone is reason to keep the faith.
+I've tapped out of the Tempe books, but I am bravely persevering with Reacher as he alone is reason to keep the faith.
 I could probably handle a lacklustre story in a Milo and Alex novel, but Open season (and indeed the last few books in the series) have lacked the chemistry and camaraderie between the two longtime friends.
 There has been precious little character development in recent books, too.
 Kellerman needs to inject something fresh into the series for it to last much longer.
 He also needs to quit spending so much time describing the streets of LA and the food Milo consumes at the expense of a decent story.
 I guess there is a fine line between creating a sense of familiarity that keeps readers coming back and descending into boredom.
 Kellerman is heading into the latter's territory.

 I've seen other reviewers comment on Kellerman's politics showing through in his recent novels.
 I've not noticed that so much as he's always struck me as fairly open-minded, especially given his portrayal of Milo's sexuality.
 That said, one thing that did seem in poor taste to me was the inclusion of an Israeli peripheral character who had served in the IDF.
 I get that Kellerman is Jewish, but the inclusion of that character (where their being Israeli had no bearing on the case) felt jarring to me in the midst of Israel's actions in Gaza at the time of writing and publishing the novel.